serenity-is/docs/getting_started/README.md

 .NET 6 SDK is also only supported in Visual Studio 2022+.

-An alternative option is to use the command line to create projects and use Visual Studio Code if you don't have access to Visual Studio 2022+.
+An alternative option is to use the command line to create projects and work in Visual Studio Code if you don't have access to Visual Studio 2022+.

 Please install .NET SDK from: